wangleon/gamse/docs/manual.foces.rst

 The default value is a sub-directory called ``rawdata`` in the working directory.
-The user may want to keep the raw data in their original places, but to use a softlink to the actual data path, instead.
+The user may want to keep the raw data in their original places, but to use a soft link to the actual data path, instead.
-For example, the raw images taken in July 18, 2018 are in ``/data/foces/rawdata/2018/0718/``, and the following command is to create a softlink called ``rawdata`` in the working directory:
+For example, the raw images taken on July 18, 2018, are in ``/data/foces/rawdata/2018/0718/``, and the following command is to create a soft link called ``rawdata`` in the working directory:

 .. code-block:: bash

    ln -s /data/foces/rawdata/2018/0718 rawdata

-Or alternatively, one can use the actual data path in the configuration file:
+Alternatively, one can use the actual data path in the configuration file:
 ::

     [data]